pcaston/OpenPeerPower.github.io/source/_docs/mqtt/broker.markdown

 ---
 title: "MQTT Broker"
-description: "Instructions on how to setup a MQTT broker for Home Assistant."
+description: "Instructions on how to setup a MQTT broker for Open Peer Power."
 logo: mqtt.png
 ---

-The MQTT integration needs you to run an MQTT broker for Home Assistant to connect to.
+The MQTT integration needs you to run an MQTT broker for Open Peer Power to connect to.

 ### Run your own